Ruhollah Khomeini: Khomeini's contact with the United States

-In the "official" narrative of the Iranian revolution, Khomeini "bravely defied" the U.S. and "defeated 'the Great Satan'", "staunchly" resisting any direct contact with the US.
-However U.S. government documents — "diplomatic cables, policy memos, meeting records" declassified in 2016 and published by the BBC — indicate Khomeini did send messages to the US two weeks prior to the revolution, and that these may have been successful in facilitating his return from exile to Iran.
+In the official narrative of the Iranian revolution, Khomeini bravely defied the U.S. and defeated the Great Satan, "staunchly" resisting any direct contact with the US.
+However, U.S. government documents — "diplomatic cables, policy memos, meeting records" declassified in 2016 and published by the BBC — indicate Khomeini did send messages to the US two weeks prior to the revolution, and that these may have been successful in facilitating his return from exile to Iran.
 According to the documents, Khomeini told an American in France to convey a message to Washington that "You will see we are not in any particular animosity with the Americans," said that his Islamic Republic will be "a humanitarian one, which will benefit the cause of peace and tranquillity for all mankind".
 Khomeini also "pledged not to destroy the military".
 The Carter administration helped Khomeini return to Iran by preventing the Iranian army from launching a military coup.

 A CIA analysis report titled "Islam in Iran", also indicates that years earlier, in November 1963, Khomeini (while under house arrest for rallying opposition to the shah's White Revolution reforms as a foreign inspired "attack on Islam"), contacted the administration of U.S. president John F. Kennedy, sending a message through cleric and Tehran University professor Haj Mirza Khalil Kamarah'i.
 In it, he stated that he "was not opposed to American interests in Iran", and that "on the contrary, he thought the American presence was necessary as a counterbalance to Soviet and possibly British influence".

-According to Kambiz Fattahi of the BBC, the document show that Carter's gullible attempts to understand Khomeini's plans were a "massive blunder" underestimating Khomeini's mendacious shrewdness, while Khomeini "played his hand masterfully".
-Within a year large numbers of high level Iranian military were executed, Khomeini was holding the US Charge d'Affaires and dozens of other Americans hostage in Tehran under the slogan "America can't do a damn thing," and establishing an anti-American legacy that lasted for decades.
+According to Kambiz Fattahi of the BBC, the documents show that Carter's gullible attempts to understand Khomeini's plans were a "massive blunder" underestimating Khomeini's mendacious shrewdness, while Khomeini "played his hand masterfully".
+Within a year large numbers of high level Iranian military were executed, Khomeini was holding the US Chargé d'Affaires and dozens of other Americans hostage in Tehran under the slogan "America can't do a damn thing," and establishing an anti-American legacy that lasted for decades.
 Supreme leader Ayatollah Ali Khamenei denied the report, and described the documents as "fabricated".
-Other Iranian politicians including Ebrahim Yazdi, who was Khomeini's spokesman and adviser at the time of the revolution, denounced the documents and the BBC's report.
+Other Iranian politicians, including Ebrahim Yazdi, who was Khomeini's spokesman and adviser at the time of the revolution, denounced the documents and the BBC's report.